 Christmas Hazelnut Cookies with Wholesome “Nutella” offer a nutritious twist on the classic Linzer cookies.
 Embracing the festive spirit shouldn’t come at the expense of our well-being.
 Thankfully, there are healthier alternatives that not only prioritize our health but also delight our taste buds.

+Whether you are a coffee or tea person, these Christmas Hazelnut Cookies are just what you need to go with your cup.
+Especially, if you are a chocolate and hazelnut lover like I am and so is my older daughter.
+This is why I have so many hazelnut dessert recipes on my blog.
 And if you are one as well, you may visit my DESSERTS page to see for yourself.
 Last year I made very similar cookies, only I used whole grain spelt and totally different cookie cutter.
-I made only slight adjustments in the recipe and they are both equally delicious, however, these are gluten free.
+I made only slight adjustments to the recipe and they are both equally delicious, however, these are gluten-free.

 Anyway, I will continue experimenting and if you have an experience to share, I would love to read it.
 Thank you for visiting and I wish you a wonderful Holidays.

 - Food processor